eonist/Research/other/jekyll/blog/jekyll-assets.md

 ```

 ### Misc:
-- There is also the ability to add frontmater to speccific assets/img paths etc. So you can target content only inside this path etc.
+- There is also the ability to add **front-mater** to specific assets/img paths etc. So you can target content only inside this path etc.
 - See this link for more info https://www.youtube.com/watch?v=knWjmVlVpso